 These issuances are senior, unsecured notes which rank equally with all other senior, unsecured debt obligations of the Company, and are not convertible or exchangeable.
-These issuances do not contain any financial covenants which restrict the Company's ability to pay dividends or repurchase company stock.
-There were no long-term debt issuances in fiscal 2021.
+These issuances do not contain any financial covenants which restrict the Company's ability to pay dividends or repurchase Company stock.
+Additionally, the Company received immaterial proceeds from debt issuances by certain international markets.